 If you’re new to trail running or want to try a lower-drop shoe without totally committing to 0mm, the MT-4 is your starting point.
 Two layers of foam are plenty for comfort and protection for the majority of off-road activities.
 The midsole consists of two layers, with the top layer being 10% softer than the bottom layer.
 Instead of a rock plate, this denser foam acts as a cushion against hard terrain.

 The majority of reviewers thought the shoe lacked enough cushioning for long runs, nevertheless.
-For shorter distances, the MT-4 is the finest running shoe for heavy women because it provides excellent ground feel and protection from stray rocks and roots.
+For shorter distances, the MT-4 is the finest running shoe for heavy women because it provides an excellent ground feel and protection from stray rocks and roots.

 It’s time to go out and get a pair of running shoes now that you know what to look for in one.
 Choose the best of your choice according to your desire.
 A variety of running women’s shoes is available in different shops with good colors, great arch support, and fashions.